rohitchauraisa1997/Golang-Github-Stargazers/README.md

-# Golang-HRBrain
+# Golang
-Solution for HRBrain Assignment.
+Get the number of stargazers for a particular repo and user using github token.

 **export GITHUB_TOKEN="<github token>"
 **